Unsupervised Understanding of Location and Illumination Changes in Egocentric Videos: Experimental results

 Figure \ref{fig:manualFeature} summarizes the changes in performance (line plot) and the number of components (heat-map) belonging to each global feature on each step (x-axis).
 The upper and lower parts of the figure show the results for the EDSH and the UNIGE dataset, respectively.
 The first column corresponds to the indoor/outdoor problem and the second column to the location problem.
 The constant values in the line plots are the performance of $SOM_{30}-HSV$ and $RF-HSV$ reported in Table \ref{tab:supervisedEvaluation}.

-From Figure \ref{fig:manualFeature} it is possible to conclude that hand-crafted features could improve the performance in the proposed classification problems.
-For instance, for the EDSH dataset, the hand-crafted feature improves the SOM accuracy from $84.7\%$ to $91.4\%$ and $62.1\%$ to $65.2\%$ in the indoor/outdoor and location problem, respectively.
+From Figure \ref{fig:manualFeature} it is possible to conclude that combined features could improve the performance in the proposed classification problems.
+For instance, for the EDSH dataset, the combined features improves the SOM accuracy from $84.7\%$ to $91.4\%$ and $62.1\%$ to $65.2\%$ in the indoor/outdoor and location problem, respectively.
 For the UNIGE dataset, due to the original performance, the improvement is not as significant.
-However, for some steps in the location problem, the hand-crafted feature reaches an accuracy of $99.2\%$, which is slightly better than the $98.7\%$ of the HSV version.
-It is also noteworthy the result on the location problem for the EDSH dataset, on which the hand-crafted feature is close to the SOM-HSV combination, but is not able to improve the performance considerably.
-The latter fact confirms that the location problem in the EDSH dataset is one the most challenging, not only for the manifold methods but also for the supervised classifiers.
+However, for some steps in the location problem, the combined features reaches an accuracy of $99.2\%$, which is slightly better than the $98.7\%$ of the HSV version.
+It is also noteworthy the result on the location problem for the EDSH dataset, on which the combined feature is close to the SOM-HSV combination, but is not able to improve its performance considerably.
+The latter fact confirms that the location problem in the EDSH dataset is the most challenging, not only for the manifold methods but also for the supervised classifiers.

-Regarding the composition of the hand-crafted feature, it is notable that by using less than $40$ components, it is possible to achieve similar performance to the SOM-HSV, which originally uses $94$ components.
-Additionally, for all cases, the method starts using HSV components as the most discriminative, but around the $30$ to the $40$ step, it aggressively uses GIST components to disambiguate the most difficult cases.
+{ Regarding the composition of the combined features, it is notable that by using less than $40$ components, it is possible to achieve similar performance to the SOM-HSV, which originally uses $94$ components.
+Additionally, for all cases, the method starts using HSV, YCbCr and LAB components as the most discriminative, but around the $30$ to the $40$ step, it aggressively uses GIST components to disambiguate the most difficult cases.
+It is important to note that HSV, YCbCr, and Lab, are color spaces designed to use one of the components for lumma and the other two components for chromatic information.
 A quick analysis of the GIST components suggests that the RF searches for orientations and scale in the scene.
-Finally, the other color-spaces are barely used.
-Table \ref{tab:confusion} shows the confusion matrix of SOM and RF using the global HSV and the hand-crafted feature for the location problem of the UNIGE dataset.
-Confusion scores indicate that the office and park locations are the most difficult to discriminate.
+Finally, the RGB color-space is barely used.}